IHE/RAD.IRA/input/pagecontent/volume-1.md

   </tbody>
 </table>

+> Note 1: A Content Creator shall support at least one of the update or select transactions.

 ### 1:XX.1.1 Actors Description and Actor Profile Requirements
 Most requirements are documented in RAD TF-2 Transactions.
 This section documents any additional requirements on this profile's actors.

-#### 1:XX.1.1.0 Common Functionalities

-Many actors in this profile can be grouped into the following categories:

-- Subscriber
-- Synchronizing Application
-- Driving Application

-> Note: These are NOT actors in this profile and hence they cannot be directly claimed.

-The following subsections define in more details the general behavior and requirements for each category.

-#### 1:XX.1.1.0.1 Subscriber

-A `Subscriber` is an application which subscribes to and receives session events.

-A `Subscriber` is capable of the following common functionalities:
-- Subscribe to a reporting session
-- Receive all events from the Hub and apply the events according to its business logic
-- Retrieve the current context from the Hub
-- Report errors

-#### 1:XX.1.1.0.2 Synchronizing Application

-A `Synchronizing Application` is a `Subscriber` that can be launched by a `Driving Application` to complete a reporting task.

-A `Synchronizing Application` shall be capable of being launched by another actor and use the provided `hub.url` and `hub.topic` to subscribe to a reporting session.

-> Note that the actual application launch method is out of scope of this profile.
-Different `Synchronizing Application` may provide different launch method, which may be standard based or proprietary.
-See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

-#### 1:XX.1.1.0.3 Driving Application

-A `Driving Application` is an application that drives a reporting session to complete reporting tasks.

-A `Driving Application` is capable of the following:
-- Start a new reporting session
-- Launch other Subscribers to join the reporting session to complete reporting tasks
-- Initiate or terminate a report context

-A `Driving Application` shall be able to launch other Subscribers.
-It shall provide the URL of the Hub actor as `hub.url` and the reporting session as `hub.topic` to the `Synchronizing Application` during launch.

-> Note that the actual application launch method is out of scope of this profile.
-A `Driving Application` may provide its method (standard based on proprietary) to drive a `Synchronizing Application`, or it may use the `Synchronizing Application`'s launch method.
-See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

 #### 1:XX.1.1.1 Image Display

-The Image Display actor is responsible for presenting patients' studies and relevant information to the user.
-It provides tools for the user to navigate images in a study.
-It publishes and consumes reporting events to streamline report creation workflow.
+The Image Display actor is responsible for presenting patients' studies and relevant information to the user so that the user can make diagnostic decisions on the studies.

-The Image Display may include a worklist component that let the user select which studies to read.
-The Image Display may also include tools to create annotations, key images, etc.
+The Image Display provides tools for the user to navigate images in a study.
+It may include a worklist component that let the user select studies to read.
+It may also include tools to create evidence data such as annotations, key images, etc.

-> Note: If the Image Display actor has the same capabilities as the Evidence Creator, it is not required to also claim support for Evidence Creator in this profile.

-The Image Display is a [Synchronizing Application](volume-1.html#1xx1102-synchronizing-application).

-The Image Display is also a [Driving Application](volume-1.html#1xx1103-driving-application).
+In order to complete a study dictation, the Image Display:
+- May launch other applications and synchronize them to the same report context through the Hub
+- May be launched by another application, consume reporting events from the Hub and synchronize itself to the same report context

-The Image Display shall be capable of being configured as a `Synchronizing Application` or `Driving Application` based on the need for a specific deployment.
+The Image Display shall have the following capabilities:
+- Configure the URL of the Hub
+- Generate a unique session ID and start a new reporting session by subscribing to the Hub on its own
+- Launch one or more actors and provide them the URL of the Hub actor as `hub.url` and the reporting session ID as `hub.topic`
+- Launched by another application and use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received
+- Configure to initiate or terminate (or both) report context based on some business logic

+> Note that the actual application launch method is out of scope of this profile See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

-If the Image Display is grouped with a Report Content Creator to publish additional content events to a reporting session, then it shall support at least one of the following FHIR resources:
+If the Image Display is grouped with a Content Creator to publish additional content events to a reporting session, then it shall publish events using at least one FHIR resource.
+The Image Display should publish events using one or more of the following FHIR resources that are expected to be useful in reporting:

 - `Patient`: patient in the anchor context
 - `ImagingStudy`: imaging study in either the anchor context (i.e. the study subject to be reported) or as additional studies (e.g. a comparison study)
 - `ImagingSelection`: image / series references and simple annotations
 - `Observation`: measurements and annotations

-The Image Display may support other FHIR resources.

 #### 1:XX.1.1.2 Report Creator

 The Report Creator actor is responsible for producing a diagnostic report for patients' studies.
-It publishes and consumes reporting events to streamline report creation workflow.

-The Report Creator is a [Synchronizing Application](volume-1.html#1xx1102-synchronizing-application).

-The Report Creator is also a [Driving Application](volume-1.html#1xx1103-driving-application).
+In order to complete a study dictation, the Report Creator:
+- May launch other applications and synchronize them to the same report context through the Hub
+- May be launched by another application, consume reporting events from the Hub and synchronize itself to the same report context

+The Report Creator provides tools for the user to insert report content such as findings and impressions.
+The Report Creator may use the report content shared by other applications through the Hub (e.g. image references shared by Image Display, or measurements shared by Evidence Creator) to directly update the report (e.g. insert measurements) or generate derived report content (e.g. inject hyperlinks from image references)

-The Report Creator shall be capable of being configured as a `Synchronizing Application` or `Driving Application` based on the need for a specific deployment.
+The Report Creator shall have the following capabilities:
+- Configure the URL of the Hub
+- Generate a unique session ID and start a new reporting session by subscribing to the Hub on its own
+- Launch one or more actors and provide them the URL of the Hub actor as `hub.url` and the reporting session ID as `hub.topic`
+- Launched by another application and use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received
+- Configure to initiate or terminate (or both) report context based on some business logic

+> Note that the actual application launch method is out of scope of this profile See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

+The Report Creator shall be grouped with a Content Creator to publish report status update using the report anchor context DiagnosticReport resource.
+It may support other content sharing resources.

-#### 1:XX.1.1.3 Worklist Display
+#### 1:XX.1.1.3 Worklist Client

-The Worklist Display actor is responsible for presenting a worklist for the user during a reporting session.
+The Worklist Client actor is responsible for providing a reporting worklist to the user.
+The user selects studies from the worklist and the Worklist Client launches other applications (e.g. Image Display, Report Creator, etc.) to complete dictation on the studies.

-The Worklist Display is a [Subscriber](volume-1.html#1xx1101-subscriber).
+The Worklist Client is a [Synchronizing Application](volume-1.html#1xx1102-synchronizing-application).

-The Worklist Display is also a [Driving Application](volume-1.html#1xx1103-driving-application).
+The Worklist Client is also a [Driving Application](volume-1.html#1xx1103-driving-application).

 #### 1:XX.1.1.4 Evidence Creator